grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 ### Usage of apps

-You can configure a Grafana app when you want to integrate with a third-party service and optionally provide custom pages and such within Grafana.
+Configure a Grafana app when you want to leverage or create a tailored monitoring view for a third-party service and optionally use custom pages or UI extensions.
 Given any installed plugin of type `app`, you can enable them once per [Grafana organization](https://grafana.com/docs/grafana/latest/administration/organization-management/#about-organizations) and they are persisted in Grafana’s database.

 ### Provisioning of apps